aurooba/alfred-workflow-zoom-meetings/README.md

 ## Saving your Personal Zoom Meeting URL

 To add your Personal Zoom Meeting URL, open Alfred Preferences, navigate to Workflows, open the `Join Zoom Meeting` workflow, click on the `[x]` in the top right corner and add your URL as the value for the variable `personal`.

+## Got an idea for an enhancement or a feature request?
+Create [an issue](https://github.com/aurooba/alfred-workflow-zoom-meetings/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFeature+Request%5D)!
+I welcome all ideas, and am excited about furter developing this workflow into something super useful. :)